Updated June 2026

 1. Retail advisor or new Investment Advisor

 Start with the CIRE.
 Once you pass, write the Retail Securities Exam.
 These two exams together form the core credential for a registered representative advising retail clients.
-Most candidates entering the industry from scratch will write these two in sequence.
+Most candidates entering the industry from scratch write these two in sequence.
 Check CIRO's published blueprint to confirm the registration categories that map to RSE before you register.

 2. Institutional sales or trading

-Start with the CIRE, then write the Institutional Securities Exam or the Trader Exam depending on your specific role.
-If your position involves executing orders on Canadian marketplaces, TRD is required.
-If you are in an advisory or coverage role with institutional clients, ISE is the relevant exam.
+Start with the CIRE, then write the Institutional Securities Exam or the Trader Exam depending on your role.
+If your position involves executing orders on Canadian marketplaces, the TRD is required.
+If you are in an advisory or coverage role with institutional clients, the ISE is the relevant exam.
 Some roles require both.

 3. Moving into branch management or supervision

 If you are already registered and looking to supervise, the Supervisor Exam (SUP) is the credential you need.
-You must hold your CIRE and relevant underlying exam before writing SUP, per CIRO's published requirements.
+You must hold your CIRE and relevant underlying exam before writing SUP, per CIRO's published proficiency requirements.

 4. Derivatives specialist